 Plays all your music from Amazon Music, Spotify, Pandora, iHeartRadio, TuneIn, and more using just your voice

 Call or message anyone hands-free with your Echo device.
 Also, instantly connect to other Echo devices in your home using just your voice.

 Fills the room with immersive, 360º omni-directional audio.
 Play music simultaneously across Echo devices with multi-room music (Spotify and Sirius XM support coming soon).

 Hears you from across the room with far-field voice recognition, even while music is playing

-Answers questions, reads the news, reports traffic and weather, reads audiobooks from Audible, gives info on local businesses, provides sports scores and schedules, and more using the Alexa Voice Service
+Answers questions, reads the news, reports traffic and weather, reads audiobooks from Audible, gives info on local businesses, provides sports scores and schedules, controls Amazon Video on Fire TV, and more using the Alexa Voice Service

-Controls lights, fans, switches, thermostats, garage doors, sprinklers, locks, and more with compatible connected devices from WeMo, Philips Hue, Samsung SmartThings, Nest, ecobee, and others
+Controls lights, fans, TVs, switches, thermostats, garage doors, sprinklers, locks, and more with compatible connected devices from WeMo, Philips Hue, Sony, Samsung SmartThings, Nest, and others

-Always getting smarter and adding new features, plus thousands of skills like Uber, Domino's, and more
+Always getting smarter and adding new features, plus thousands of skills like Uber, Domino's, DISH, and more